oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ## ECMAScript Language Compliance

-GraalJS implements the ECMAScript (ECMA-262) specification and is fully compatible with the [ECMAScript 2024 specification](https://262.ecma-international.org/) (sometimes referred to as the 15th edition).
+GraalJS implements the ECMAScript (ECMA-262) specification and is fully compatible with the [ECMAScript 2025 specification](https://tc39.es/ecma262/2025/).
-New features are frequently added to GraalVM when they are confirmed to be part of ECMAScript 2024, see the [CHANGELOG.md](https://github.com/oracle/graaljs/blob/master/CHANGELOG.md) for details.
+New features are frequently added to GraalVM when they are confirmed to be part of ECMAScript 2025, see the [CHANGELOG.md](https://github.com/oracle/graaljs/blob/master/CHANGELOG.md) for details.
-Older versions starting from ECMAScript 5 can be enabled with a configuration option (by number: `--js.ecmascript-version=5` or by year: `--js.ecmascript-version=2024`).
+Older versions starting from ECMAScript 5 can be enabled with a configuration option (by number: `--js.ecmascript-version=5` or by year: `--js.ecmascript-version=2025`).
 In a production environment, you might consider specifying a fixed ECMAScript version to be used, as future versions of GraalJS will use newer versions of the specification once available.

 GraalJS provides the following function objects in the global scope as specified by ECMAScript, representing the JavaScript core library: